Canadian Health Headlines 2018

 In the late 1990s, the manipulation of medical data was done for profit (Weston, 2013).
-A most notable and unconscionable example is the scientific publication of data linking the childhood measles, mumps, and rubella (MMR) vaccine to autism and gastrointestinal difficulties in children that was published in the well-respected medical journal, The Lancet (Wakefield et al., 1998).
-Wakefield and colleagues based their data results on the study of 12 children, which were, in turn, manipulated to discredit the MMR vaccine.
+A most notable and unconscionable example is the scientific publication of data linking the childhood Measles, Mumps, and Rubella (MMR) vaccine to autism and gastrointestinal difficulties in children that was published in the well-respected medical journal, The Lancet (Wakefield et al., 1998).
+Wakefield and colleagues based their data results on a study of 12 children, which were, in turn, manipulated to discredit the MMR vaccine.
+Wakefield was purposely trying to discredit the MMR in order to promote his own Measles vaccine.
 This study was later found to be fraudulent, and the paper was retracted by The Lancet (The Editors of the Lancet, 2010).

-The fallout from the publication of the connection between the MMR vaccine and autism, resulted in a significant reduction of immunization of all vaccines among school-aged children (Smith, Ellenberg, Bell, & Rubin, 2008), and a resurgence of previously preventable childhood diseases (Dominus, 2011).
+The fallout from this publication connecting the MMR vaccine and autism resulted in a significant reduction of immunization of all vaccines among school-aged children (Smith, Ellenberg, Bell, & Rubin, 2008), and a resurgence of previously preventable childhood diseases (Dominus, 2011).

 Some children cannot be vaccinated.

 Some children have significant health problems which prevents them from getting the full spectrum of vaccinations.
-Not vaccinating one student is not impactful as populations can rely on herd immunity meaning that most people are vaccinated.
+Not vaccinating one student is not impactful as populations can rely on herd immunity which comes from most people (the herd) being vaccinated.